Personal Leadership

 Time Investment

 If you follow the instructions in the course, reading the text and studying the film clips will take approximately 5 hours.
 Additionally, you need to allocate time for answering the questions and completing the exercises.
-If you wish to study all film footage, the total course length is approximately 10 hours, excluding questions and exercises.
+If you wish to study all texts and film footage, the total course length is approximately 9 hours, excluding questions and exercises.

 Business Notes